UAE: 3 football players jailed, fined Dh200,000 each for brawling during match

-The players are from Egyptian Zamalek club and the incident took place on the October 20, during the Egyptian Super Cup final
+The decision was based on testimonies of victims, which was corroborated by security camera footage, during the public prosecution's investigations

-Three football players from the Egyptian Zamalek Club have been sentenced to jail and fined Dh200,000 each.
+Three football players from the Egyptian Zamalek Club have been sentenced to one month in jail and fined Dh200,000 each after an incident on Sunday, October 20, in Abu Dhabi.

-They were found guilty of assaulting public security personnel during a match against Pyramids club.
+They were found guilty of assaulting public security personnel during a match and inciting riots in the Egyptian Super Cup semi-final against Pyramids club.
+The Zamalek Club is one of two of the most popular clubs in Egypt along with Al Ahly Club.

+Arabic media reports have said that Nabil Emad Dongha, Mustafa Shalaby, and football director Abdel Wahed El Sayed were summoned to a police station for questioning on Monday, October 21.

-The court said during its ruling that the charges against the accused were substantiated.
+In its ruling the court said that the charges against the accused were substantiated.
 The decision was based on testimonies of victims, which was corroborated by security camera footage, during the public prosecution's investigations.

 Additionally, it was confirmed that the defendants did not comply with organisational regulations and assaulted public employees responsible for securing the sporting event.